 • Flow Diagram:

-• Is there a study flow diagram listing subjects included, excluded, missed, withdrawn, lost to follow-up and who successfully completed the study (in both experimental & control groups).
+• Is there a study flow diagram listing participants included, excluded, missed, withdrawn, lost to follow-up and who successfully completed the study (in both experimental & control groups).

-• Did the study have sources of sampling bias while selecting subjects by following methods?
+• Did the study have sources of sampling bias while selecting participants by following methods?

-• Volunteer / Self-selection sampling (subjects may have similar characteristics)
+• Volunteer / Self-selection sampling (participants may have similar characteristics)

 • Stratified sampling (may allow selection bias with unclear strata)